 The touchpad can also be used to zoom and rotate when viewing relics which you pick up throughout the game, and to zoom and move on the map however I definitely found it easier and more intuitive to just use the analog sticks.
 Tomb Raider: Definitive Edition also utilises the light bar on the back of the DualShock 4 in a number of gimmicky and yet interesting ways.
 When injured the light turns red; when you have a torch lit the light flashes red and yellow simulating the glow of a flame; and when you fire a gun it flashes white.
 Most of these will only be noticeable if you are playing in a dark room, however they do work surprisingly well to help create an immersive atmosphere.

 Another interesting use of the DualShock 4 is the speaker built into the controller.
 While most sounds obviously come out of your TV, whenever something close to you happens it plays through the controller speaker.
+If you want to take your gaming to the next level, get your PS4 controller customized.
 Things like the creak of the bow being drawn, or the gory squelch of Lara’s climbing axe going through an enemy’s skull also help to give a level of immersion not possible on the previous gen. There is of course also the standard feature across all games which the PS4 allows: Remote Play with the PS Vita.
 Using the Vita to play Tomb Raider worked perfectly for me, with the controls working quite well and even allowing the use of voice commands using the handhelds built-in microphone.

 The Definitive Edition isn’t just about next-gen features though, it is also a bundle of all the DLC from the original game as well as some extras.
 Unfortunately from a single-player point of view there is only one added piece of gameplay content which is called “Tomb of the Lost Adventurer” which only takes around 2-3 minutes to complete.
 There are also some extra costumes for Lara to wear in single player but they are kind of superfluous.
 The majority of the DLC included falls to the multiplayer side, with things like map and weapon packs.
 The downside is that the multiplayer isn’t actually that good so it’s kind of pointless.
 I’m not saying it’s bad, but it’s nothing that hasn’t been done before.